Dawn Sturgess: Novichok death inquiry begins next week

 A public inquiry into how a British woman was fatally poisoned after being exposed to the Russian nerve agent Novichok will begin next week.

-Dawn Sturgess, from Amesbury, died in 2018 after coming into contact with the solution on a discarded perfume bottle.
+Dawn Sturgess died in 2018 after coming into contact with the solution on a perfume bottle in Amesbury, Wiltshire.

 A public inquiry was ordered by Home Secretary Priti Patel to establish the extent of Russian involvement in Ms Sturgess' death.